sajan69/nepal-administrative-divisions/README.md

 4. Search: Allows searching for any administrative division
 5. Visualize: Provides interactive charts of administrative data

+## Deployment

+This application is configured for deployment on Vercel.
+Ensure that you've set up the `NEPAL_ADMIN_DATA` environment variable in your Vercel project settings before deploying.

 ## Contributing

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your changes.